By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 709|Pages: 2|4 min read

 Principally, Dr. Martin Luther King Jr relied on the use of allusion to give credence to his actions, and to further restate his position about the civil disobedience that he was championing in America.
 In providing answers to the clergymen, King alluded to some philosophers whose ideologies perfectly resonated with his stance about equality and freedom from oppression.
-Some of the philosophers that he alluded to include Socrates and the Aquinas.
+Some of the philosophers that he alluded to include Socrates and Aquinas.
 MLK steered clear of this matter and challenged the critics to read the works of these philosophers, which he believed would significantly change their attitude towards him.
 The use of allusion was a powerful strategy that King adopted to persuade the public and the clerics that his fight was propagated by a desire to liberate the public against the imperial government that only recognized a few white elites.
 Notably, King's argument is premised on Kantian ethics, which I believe played a fundamental role in swaying the public towards him.
 Both Kantian and King's ideologies were affixed on one objective; the Civil Rights Movement as a way of ensuring complete freedom.
+King’s philosophical references were not just rhetorical tools but served as a bridge between historical wisdom and contemporary struggles.

-Moreover, King relies on the logos to appeal to his audience, who was at first not convinced about his roadmap to fighting inequality in the region.
+Moreover, King relies on logos to appeal to his audience, who was at first not convinced about his roadmap to fighting inequality in the region.
 However, King employs various logical appeals and explains some historical figures who were in his circumstance, but later succeeded in accomplishing their missions.
-At some point, King referred to Adolf Hitler as a leader whose actions were prompted by a desire to secure justice to his people.
+At some point, King referred to Adolf Hitler as a leader whose actions were prompted by a desire to secure justice for his people.
 On the same note, King provides examples of historical figures who gave their all to fight for an extremist cause; the likes of Amos, Paul, and even Jesus Christ fought to create a just law.
 In this respect, his points are logically appealing and have avid support from extremist leaders who used various means to restore people's freedom and peace.
+King’s use of historical examples serves to contextualize his actions within a broader narrative of justice and moral righteousness.

 Finally, Martin Luther King aggregates his speech by employing pathos to further convince his audience.
-An ideal course of this action relates to his action when he challenges the clergymen to be on the right side of history, and that they need to support his mission instead of castigating his work.
+An ideal course of this action relates to his challenge to the clergymen to be on the right side of history, and that they need to support his mission instead of castigating his work.
+He evokes a sense of urgency and moral responsibility, urging them to see the human cost of inaction.
 In all the scenarios discussed in this essay, King's letter touched the hearts of many people, who were initially against his freedom movement.
+His emotional appeal resonates deeply, highlighting the profound human struggle for equality and dignity.

 Browse our vast selection of original essay samples, each expertly formatted and styled